How to Create a New Flowerbed Without Digging in 3 Easy Steps

 Step 2: Build Your Layers

 Spread a layer of newspaper six sheets thick so that the entire outlined space is covered.
 Using a garden hose, saturate the paper to help it break down.
 Plus, this will help it stay in place as you work.
 Next, spread 3-6 inches of compost on top of the paper.
 If you don't make your own compost, find a municipal source or substitute commercially available topsoil.
 Now, just sit back and let nature get to work, breaking down the layers of newspaper and killing any grass and weeds underneath.
 If you are letting the bed sit over the summer and you have a long dry spell, you may want to add some water to your layers because moisture will keep the decomposition process going.

-3. An ideal planting bed awaits you after several months.
-Now's the best time to install drip irrigation or a soaker hose, before you plant.
-Edge the bed, if you wish, with decorative materials such as bricks, stones, or landscape timbers.
-If the bed is large, such as a boulevard garden between sidewalk and street, lay out paths before you plant.
+Add landscape edging around the bed's perimeter to help keep turf grass from invading.
+Or, if you wish, you can use more decorative materials such as bricks, stones, or landscape timbers to enhance the look of your planting space.
+If the bed is large, such as a curbside garden between sidewalk and street, lay out paths before you plant.

 Your new bed will need 3-6 months to develop.
 To check if it's done, use a trowel to dig down to the soil level.
 If you see any newspaper or turf left, let your plot sit for a few more weeks and check again.
 Once it's ready for planting, you can install drip irrigation or a soaker hose before you add any flowers.
 Then you can sow seeds or transplant potted annuals and perennials to create a colorful display where you once just had plain old lawn.